junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 <br>

-Dean breathes shallow, bearing the pain.
+Dean breathes shallowly, bearing the pain.
 The metal in his back is probably the only thing holding him together now.
 Blood is draining fast.
 He can feel himself fading.
 His fingers already start to turn cold and feeble.
 His little brother looks at him in tears.

 "It's okay."
 Dean smiles back at him, easily, exhaling slowly.